 - an HND in a relevant subject plus work experience

 Download, complete and return the Top-up BSc (Hons) Computing and IT Practice application form with evidence of your previous study.
-Applications to start in October 2019 must be received by 31 July 2021.
+Applications to start in October 2021 must be received by 31 July 2021.
 Applications received after this date will not be processed in time for an October 2021 start.

 How much time do I need?

 - Most of our students study part time, completing 60 credits a year.

 - This will usually mean studying for 16–18 hours a week.

 This degree is relevant if you work, or would like to work with computing and IT systems – in hardware-based, software-based or systems-based contexts – and are looking for a qualification that shows you have a sound grasp of the principles of these technologies; you can apply these principles; and you’re aware of the surrounding issues.
 The individual project you’ll study at the end of this degree course will demonstrate your ability to undertake a substantial piece of work.
 It will also be a valuable showcase for your abilities and professional skills, and provide a solid preparation for postgraduate study.

 On graduation, you’ll be in a position to pursue a career in information technology, computing, communication technology and related fields – although you may need to undertake further training or study in order to enter a new career area.